marcelpinto/comparisongen-blog/content/blog/best-smartwatch-cables-&-chargers-in-2023.md

 If you're an Apple Watch user, you know how important it is to keep your smartwatch charged at all times.
 To make your life easier, we've compiled a list of the best smartwatch cables and chargers you'll need in 2023.
 These include the Upgrade Watch Charger 5.0 ft /1.5 m for iWatch Portable Wireless Charging Cable, the Ultra/8/7/6/SE/SE2/5/4/3/2/1 Magnetic Fast Charging Cable, and the Watch Charger Compatible with Apple Watch Charger.
 We've also included the Upgraded USB C Charger for Apple Watch, the Apple Watch Magnetic Fast Charger to USB-C Cable, and the Trami Replacement USB Charger Cable Cord Stand for Galaxy Watch 4/4 Classic/3 /Active/Active 2.
 Last but not least, we have the Portable Wireless Charger Compatible for Apple Watch Series 8/UItra/7/6/5/4/3/2/SE/Nike and the NEWDERY Charger for Apple Watch Portable iWatch USB Wireless Charger, both of which are perfect for on-the-go charging.
 Keep reading to learn more about each of these top-rated smartwatch cables and chargers!

 - [Upgrade Watch Charger 5.0 ft /1.5 m for iWatch Portable Wireless Charging Cable Compatible with Apple Watch Series SE/8/7/6/5/4/3/2/1](#upgradewatchcharger50ft15mforiwatchportablewirelesschargingcablecompatiblewithapplewatchseriesse87654321)
-- [???? ???????? for Apple Watch Charger Magnetic Fast Charging Cable [Portable] Magnetic Wireless Charging Compatible with iWatch Series Ultra/8/7/6/SE/SE2/5/4/3/2/1-[3.3ft] White](#forapplewatchchargermagneticfastchargingcableportablemagneticwirelesschargingcompatiblewithiwatchseriesultra876sese25432133ftwhite)
+- [Apple Watch Charger Magnetic Fast Charging Cable [Portable] Magnetic Wireless Charging Compatible with iWatch Series Ultra/8/7/6/SE/SE2/5/4/3/2/1-[3.3ft] White](#forapplewatchchargermagneticfastchargingcableportablemagneticwirelesschargingcompatiblewithiwatchseriesultra876sese25432133ftwhite)
 - [Watch Charger Compatible with Apple Watch Charger, Magnetic Charging Cable for iWatch Series 8/7/6/SE/5/4/3/2,Portable Wireless Charger with USB Charging Cord (3.3ft / 1m)](#watchchargercompatiblewithapplewatchchargermagneticchargingcableforiwatchseries876se5432portablewirelesschargerwithusbchargingcord33ft1m)
 - [Upgraded USB C Charger for Apple Watch, 2 in 1 iPhone and iWatch Magnetic Fast Charging Cable 6FT with USB-C Wall Charger, Compatible with Apple Watch Series 8/7/6/SE/5/4, iPhone 14/13/12/11](#upgradedusbcchargerforapplewatch2in1iphoneandiwatchmagneticfastchargingcable6ftwithusbcwallchargercompatiblewithapplewatchseries876se54iphone14131211)
 - [Apple Watch Magnetic Fast Charger to USB-C Cable (1m)](#applewatchmagneticfastchargertousbccable1m)